Moddable-OpenSource/moddable/documentation/devices/qca4020/README.md

 ###### Ref: [B] Development Kit User Guide - section 3.7.2.1

 [OpenOCD](http://openocd.org) is used to flash the binary to the QCA4020.
-It needs to be built with the ```--enable-ftdi``` option.

-[Download openocd-0.10.0](https://sourceforge.net/projects/openocd/files/openocd/0.10.0/) and build.
+[Download openocd-0.10.0](https://sourceforge.net/projects/openocd/files/openocd/0.10.0/) and build with the `--enable-ftdi` option.
 The location doesn't matter.

 	cd open-ocd-0.10.0
 	./configure --enable-ftdi
 	make install

-> Note: If there is an error `libusb-1.x not found...` you can fix by installing `libusb-dev`.
+> Note: If there is an error `libusb-1.x not found...` install the `libusb-dev` package.
->

 	sudo apt-get install libusb-1.0-0.dev

 #### Change device configuration for debugging